 MPharm graduates may also follow careers in research and manufacturing in the pharmaceutical industry.

-There are also opportunities for post-graduate study – both PHD and DPharm – including the University’s new doctoral training centre within the Centre for Continuous Manufacturing and Crystallisation.
+There are also opportunities for postgraduate study including the University’s doctoral training centre within the Centre for Continuous Manufacturing & Crystallisation.

 Other graduates may also pursue a career in medical writing, clinical drug trials, or medical sales while some pursue research and academic careers to educate and inspire the next generation of pharmacists.